dev-otaher/Saqer/README.md

 # Install Requirements
 After activating the created virtual environement, we need to install required packages found in `requirements.txt`:
-1. In the same cmd window, type `pip install -r requirements.txt`
+1. In the same cmd window, type `pip install -r requirements.txt --no-cache-dir`
 2. Wait untill all requried packages are installed.
 3. Close cmd window.